Last updated on May 18th, 2017 at 10:19 am

 This seems to simply boost how frequently comets appear outside of Comet Streams from ads.
 It gets extremely expensive with 163 million units for level 16

-This game is a real battery hog on any hardware, framedrops and poor battery are pretty much to be expected.
+Green The Planet 2 is a real battery hog on any hardware, framedrops and poor battery are pretty much to be expected.
 You can leave a “media” item (the cds/usb sticks/etc that give ads) on screen because they prevent all other debris from landing on the planet—that mess will all warp straight into your UFO for storage instead!

 Swipe up after ads to bring up Android’s bottom bar with the back button.
 Much safer to tap Back than try to press the too-small X to close ads

 Notifications get annoying fast (every 15 minutes!)
 I highly recommend turning them off.

 ‘Indestructible’ comets sometimes spawn, which make a pinging sound when you hit them with any weapon.
 These can be destroyed with a higher weapon level, but they are frankly not worth it at all and should generally just be ignored.

 If comets are taking damage but still take way too long to break with your best guns, it’s probably time to move planets.
 Comet HP gradually increases over time and resets with each new planet.
 Even with maxed out gear comets will eventually take a frustratingly long time to break if you stay put.